 4. Send Out Invitations

-This isn’t a requirement, but you may send out invitations if you really want to make the reception special.
-Most of the time, people just announce the reception during the memorial service.
-However, sending out invitations will make the event much more meaningful.
-An email blast or sending a group text is also an option.
-The whole point is, you need to inform the people who’ll be attending if there will be a reception and where or when it will take place.
+This isn’t a requirement, but sending out invitations will make the event much more meaningful.
+An email blast, sending a group text or social media announcement is also an option.
+The whole point is, that you need to inform the people who’ll be attending if there will be a funeral reception and where or when it will take place.

 At the reception itself, saying a thank-you speech to all the people who attended and sent their regards is a welcomed tradition.
 It’s an excellent way to give thanks to everyone, especially those people who helped you put the reception together.
 Be sure to thank the funeral director and their staff, as well as the pastor or clergy member who officiated.